onqtam/headjack/src/concerns.md

 - big disadvantage: once data is out - it is out.
 Services should honor delete & purge requests but there's no way to force them.
 Any distributed system will be like this

+complexity around connections and subscriptions - if they're private then that would hinder discoverability...

+Cambridge analytica
+Targeting
+> "Show us 14 photos of yourself and we can identify who you are." - [Eric Schmidt](https://www.azquotes.com/quote/838235)
+concern: availability cascades & mimetic theory Targeted harassment campaigns

+concern: Identify gay ppl in Iran